“To say ‘I love you’ one must know first how to say the ‘I’.” — Ayn Rand

 - Fear-based vs. Love-based: The former is driven by fear-based emotions, such as anxiety, ego, pride and fear.
 The latter is driven by love-based emotions, such as true, authentic and unconditional love, willingness and courage.

-- Negativity vs. Positivity: The former results in negative feelings toward relationships or during the course of the relationship, such as misery, anger, hatred, heartache and unhappiness.
+- Negativity vs. Positivity: The former results in negative feelings towards relationships or during the course of the relationship, such as misery, anger, hatred, heartache and unhappiness.
 The latter leads to positive feelings, such as abundance, bliss, joy, happiness.
 Contrary to popular belief, hate is not the result of love.
 Hate is the result of pride.
 True unconditional love does not result in hatred.

 - Subjectivity vs. Objectivity: The former leads to irrationality and what people refer to as ‘blinded by love’.
 The second is rooted in objectivity.